 In light of the uncertainty of the new procedures and increased scrutiny resulting from the Trump Administration’s Buy American, Hire American Executive Order (No. 13788), now is the time for employers to consider whether to sponsor an employee for an H-1B visa.
 Special planning should be considered for foreign students working under F-1 Optional Practical Training work authorization who have upcoming expiration dates.

-U.S. employers who wish to petition for a foreign professional worker under the H1B visa category are encouraged to contact a knowledgeable immigration law firm such as U.S. Immigration Law Group, LLP to assess and prepare their H-1B petition as soon as possible.
+U.S. employers who wish to petition for a foreign professional worker under the H1B visa category are encouraged to contact a knowledgeable Santa Ana immigration lawyer at U.S. Immigration Law Group, LLP to assess and prepare their H-1B petition as soon as possible.

 Should you have any questions and would like to schedule a consultation with our firm regarding the H-1B process, please do not hesitate to contact our office (714) 786-1166